Affording a Christian Education

 Financial Aid Scholarships

-Concordia Academy offers financial aid scholarships to assist families in making Concordia Academy affordable.
+Concordia Academy offers financial aid scholarships to assist families in the Twin Cities in making a private school tuition more affordable.
 Scholarships may range from $500 up to a maximum of one-half of a year’s tuition.
 All financial aid is based on the need or financial status of the student’s family, the number of requests received, and the amount of financial aid funds that are available for a given school year.
 Application deadlines for tuition assistance are March 1 and May 1 for the following academic year.
 We encourage families to apply by the March 1 deadline.
 This is due to the high numbers of financial aid applications that are submitted, in which Concordia Academy disburses over half of the funds available.
 Applicants will be notified by mail approximately 6 weeks following each deadline of any award.
 All applicants must be enrolled at Concordia Academy to be considered for a grant.

 Concordia Academy uses a nationally recognized service, TADS, to process financial aid applications.
 TADS applies standardized criteria to determine to what extent each family needs assistance to pay for one year’s tuition.
 Concordia Academy’s financial aid committee uses information from the TADS process to allocate the amount of financial aid available.
 The TADS Financial Aid Worksheet below, is designed to assist in completing the application.
 Contact Kim Duis for questions on financial aid.